 |Premium (annual license)||from $99||from $80 up||$199,99|

 In the overview it becomes clear that each of them has plugins a very high distribution and is well rated.
 Nevertheless Wordfence the undisputed market leader and also balanced in terms of price-performance ratio.
 At Sucuri you pay for the removal of the malware directly, but here the prices can be reduced, especially through a faster service and more frequent scans for $500 a year rise.
 At Wordfence professional malware removal is called optional service offered.
 So this is where it all depends on your needs.

-It is important to know that it is quite unlikely that strong WP user passwords will catch malware.
-In our opinion, it makes little sense to buy malware removal directly as a service.
-Conversely, in the event of a malware infection at Wordfence the per-year license is included directly and would therefore only have to pay 179 dollars for one year.
+It is important to know that it is quite unlikely to catch malware with strong WP user passwords.
+In our opinion, it makes little sense to buy Malware removal directly as a service.

-At the same time Wordfence also in the free version direct access to the entire spectrum of the firewall, unlike for example iThemes Securitywhere information from the network is only accessible in the PROversion
+At Wordfence the free version gives you direct access to the entire spectrum of the firewall, unlike the iThemes Securitywhere information from the network is only accessible in the PROversion

-This is an important point which should not be disregarded: Wordfence is in our example the single independent supplierwhich has 35 employees and specializes only in the subject of WordPress security.
+This is an important point which should not be disregarded: Wordfence is in our example the single independent supplierwho specializes only in the topic of WordPress security.
 Sucuri meanwhile belongs to the GoDaddy Group and iThemes was also purchased by another hosting company.
 They are also active in various other areas, such as Themedevelopment.
 Behind Wordfence the security company is the only one Defiant.

 Our securityPluginrecommendation is therefore quite clear Wordfence.
 The Plugin already offers a comprehensive firewall in the free version and concentrates on the two core topics that are important for a securityPlugin should provide: a firewall and security scans.